ran-sama/python-3-https-tls-1-3-microserver/README.md

 # providers = provider_sect
 ```

-Afterward simpy add this section to the end of the file:
+Afterward simply add this section to the end of the file:
 ```
 [ssl_configuration]
 system_default = tls_system_default